AlexGherardelli/alexgherardelli.github.io/_posts/2017-02-26-Gantt-charts-in-Excel.md

 ---
 layout: post
 title: How to create Gantt charts in Excel
+image_thumb: {site.baseurl}/assets/images/pie-chart.png

 ---

-I absolutely love Gantt charts.Gantt charts are often an indespensable tool for project managers as they are incredibly useful to visualize project's deadline and breakdown structure.
+I absolutely love Gantt charts.
+Gantt charts are often an indespensable tool for project managers as they are incredibly useful to visualize project's deadline and breakdown structure.
 It is a shame that Excel does not provide Gantt charts out of the box, but with a bit of tinkering it is possible to create beautiful Gantt charts in Excel.

 ## Setting up the data
 On the first row, as header, you should have three columns: start date, duration in days, and end date.